Harounm93/Harounm93/README.md

 A software developer with experience working with full stack technologies, with a strong passion for technology, science and sport.
 Utilised agile techniques to create real world solutions remotely.

-## 🔭 I’m currently working on 2 React apps, a game and a full stack diary app to practice the skills i learnt over the past weeks.
+## 🔭 I’m currently working on 2 React apps, a game and a full stack chat app to practice the skills i learnt over the past weeks. usin

  ## 🌱 I’m currently learning
 + React Testing Library
-+ Auth0
++ Auth0/Firebase
 + Harvard CS50
 + Redux
++ GraphQL

-## 👯 I’m looking to collaborate on fun and challenging projects to further develop my programming skills
+## 👯 I’m looking to collaborating on fun and challenging projects to further develop my programming skills

 ## 💬 Ask me about
 + My fantastic School of Code experience